microsoft/FluidFramework/.changeset/light-bags-wash.md

 Add `ITreeConfigurationOptions.preventAmbiguity`

-The new `ITreeConfigurationOptions.preventAmbiguity` flag can set to true to enable checking of some additional rules when constructing the `TreeViewConfiguration`.
+The new `ITreeConfigurationOptions.preventAmbiguity` flag can be set to true to enable checking of some additional rules when constructing the `TreeViewConfiguration`.

 This example shows an ambiguous schema:
 ```typescript